Home V/S GMX vs dYdX: Key Differences in Features and Performance

 GMX relies on the consensus mechanisms of its underlying networks—Arbitrum and Avalanche.
 Arbitrum employs optimistic rollups, which assume transactions are valid until proven otherwise, while Avalanche uses a unique consensus protocol that allows for quick and secure transaction finality.
 These mechanisms ensure GMX benefits from robust security and fast transaction processing.

 dYdX’s consensus mechanism is rooted in Ethereum’s proof-of-stake (PoS) system, augmented by StarkWare’s Zero-Knowledge Rollups (zk-Rollups). zk-Rollups bundle multiple transactions into a single proof, which is then verified on Ethereum’s Layer 1.
-This approach significantly enhances scalability and maintains the security and decentralization of the Ethereum network.
+However, with the launch of dYdX Chain on Cosmos, the platform now uses a delegated proof-of-stake (dPoS) mechanism tailored for high-throughput and decentralized governance.
+Validators stake DYDX tokens and participate directly in consensus, further decentralizing the protocol.

 Use Cases